gondoi/unifi-docker/README.md

 ## Ports

-To use the running UniFi intance the following ports need to be open.
+To use the running UniFi instance the following ports need to be open.

 * 8443 - SSL web interface (self signed)
 * 8080 - Web interface